-Gender selection is a more intensive process that involves the examination of embryos during the time when they are developing in the IVF dish.
+Gender selection is a more intense process that involves the examination of embryos during the time they are developing in the laboratory dish.

 In Spain, gender selection is only allowed for beneficial reasons to avoid a genetic-related disease.